What Is Astrophobia?

 Living With Astrophobia

 Specific phobias such as astrophobia, are often considered irrational, meaning the person knows logically that they do not need to be afraid.
-The body’s fight-or-flight response activates when presented with the feared situation (such as being outside at night).
+The body’s fight-or-flight response activates when presented with a feared situation (such as being outside at night).
 The body produces responses to help you escape the situation quickly and without harm.
 Therefore, your heart may race, your breath may quicken, and your body prepares for action.

 Humans are adaptable creatures and will seek ways to avoid discomfort.
 The fight-or-flight response is not comfortable and will cause you to keep away from situations where you may see or think about outer space.
 For those struggling with astrophobia, this means avoiding going outside at night.
 This may drastically interfere with your life if you choose not to go out with friends, have pets that need to be let outside at night, or struggle to find work during the daylight hours only.